7 Best AI Grading Tools for Teachers in 2026 (Compared + Reviewed)

 • Institutional oversight dashboards

-Black-box graders reduce adoption.
+Black-box grading systems reduce adoption.
 Transparent systems increase it.

 Recent AI research emphasizes learning provenance — documenting the origin and evolution of learning artifacts.